PhilipMcGaw/ROV---HiL-and-SiL/MASTER_CONTEXT.md

 ## 4. System Boundaries

+HiL/SiL runs in a dedicated virtual machine or equivalent isolated environment.
+It connects to a headless robot deployment, normally over the robot's NATS network, and does not replace the Cockpit, Control, or Datalogger services installed on the robot Raspberry Pi.
+The robot Pi remains the deployment host for those three separate services; the VM provides simulation, integration-test, and headless test capabilities.

+The VM connects through the same NATS Core application boundary used by Cockpit, Control, and Datalogger.
+It must preserve the robot namespace and message contracts when simulating or observing a headless robot.

 The HiL/SiL environment is deliberately independent of the other ROV repositories.

 This repository does **not** contain: